 FOR THOSE who have had trouble growing carrots, John recommends a couple of sturdy but delicious varieties to get you started:

-- ‘Parisian Market‘ types (the early, fat, rounded little guys), or ‘Oxheart’ or ‘Atlas’ don’t develop deep roots, so these should boost your confidence.
+- ‘Paris Market‘ types (the early, fat, rounded little guys), or ‘Oxheart’ or ‘Atlas’ don’t develop deep roots, so these should boost your confidence.

 “I’ve put a lot of thought into how to build a better carrot,” says John, who now has his sights set on breeding carrots with strong, vigorous tops that will outcompete weeds more successfully.
 “That will be a really key breakthrough for organic agriculture.”